"Insightful Quote 1"

 About Don

-As a counselor I count it a privilege to work with the adults, couples, families and children who have seen me over the past 24 years.
-I learn from each person who asks me to become a part of his or her story by creating a helpful and empowering therapeutic relationship.
+As a psychotherapist I count it a privilege to work with the adults, couples, families and children who have seen me over the past 40 years.
+I learn from each person who asks me to become a part of their story by creating a helpful and enlivening therapeutic relationship.
 I look forward to meeting new clients, understanding their hearts desire as well as their suffering, and facilitating progress.
 There is so much to learn, and as I learn the process grows still more profoundly moving, rewarding, awe-inspiring and humbling.

 Spiritual development in adulthood continues to be important to me.
-During the last decade I extended my training in the classical and contemporary theories and techniques of psychoanalysis with the community of the Oregon Psychoanalytic Center, including their experiential Infant Observation Program.
+Over the years I extended my training in the classical and contemporary theories and techniques of psychoanalysis with the community of the Oregon Psychoanalytic Center, including their experiential Infant Observation Program.
 Several years ago I entered intensive training in the practice of modern psychoanalysis in dialogue with Christian spirituality through the integrative, relational and contemplative program of the Brookhaven Institute for Psychoanalysis and Christian Thought.
-This ongoing training continues to develop my clinical expertise in work with adults.
-My own spiritual practice and interpersonal relationships help me detoxify and continue learning from experience in a life of faith.
+I continue to develop my clinical expertise in work with adults through ongoing traiing and consultation.
+My own spiritual practice and interpersonal relationships help me detoxify and learn from experience in a life of faith.

 Schedule Appointment